Sonoco Products Company - Supplier Standards

 In today’s competitive global marketplace, the issues relevant to supporting sustainability are directly linked to Sonoco’s long-term profitability and viability.
 We believe that sustainability and business success are not only compatible but are inextricably linked and that by embracing both, we will benefit our shareholders for the long term.

 Sonoco’s commitment to the sustainability statement outlined above is an integral part of our identity and how we operate.
 As such, we expect all our suppliers to support these same principles.
 Specifically, Sonoco expects its suppliers to develop sourcing methods, goals and reporting for, and to make efforts to control and reduce, key sustainability metrics including greenhouse gases (GHGs), water and energy consumption, solid waste, volatile organic compound (VOC) and hazardous air pollutant (HAP) production.
+Suppliers shall demonstrate leadership in mindful use of plastics while increasing the recyclability of packaging material supplied.
+Suppliers shall also contribute to recyclable product collection, sorting and solutions to mitigate plastics and/or other products ending up in landfill or as litter.
 All suppliers shall make commercially reasonable efforts to pursue these objectives and cooperate reasonably with Sonoco’s efforts in this respect.